How Do Scientists Measure Earthquakes?

 On the website, it says that geologists, or scientists who study the Earth, have very sensitive equipment that monitors earthquake activity worldwide.
 How do you think geologists measure how strong they are?
 How can we easily compare earthquakes?
 Why would geologists collect this data?
 Please discuss these questions with your turn and talk partner.

 I want the children to be thinking about how we could possibly measure something scientifically.
 It gets them thinking like a scientist.
 It also prepares them for today's lesson, which is graphing the magnitude of earthquakes by using the information found on the USGS website.

-I want to introduce the children to using this Earthquake graph sheet and the earthquake information sheets (updated 2016-- #1, #2,#3) OR (2015 info--#1, #2, and #3).
+I want to introduce the children to using this Earthquake graph sheet and the earthquake information sheets (see resources).
 It contains some numbers on it that might confuse the kiddos.
 So I explain what the decimals mean, not too much in detail, since I don't want to confuse them.
 But they do need to use those numbers so they do need to be familiar with them.

 You are going to be working like a geologist and take a close look at earthquakes that have happened in the last few days in the world.
 I have looked at the USGS website and retrieved information about earthquakes.
 We are going to be taking this information and create graphs from it.
 Then we will use the graphs to compare information.